web analytics

 It’s Not You Kong, It’s The Script: The 1976 King Kong’s Dialogue Dilemma

-The 1976 King King remake often receives harsh criticism, some deserved.
-Undeniably, the creative team succeeded in delivering an often revisited cult film.
+The 1976 King Kong remake often receives harsh criticism, some deserved.
+Undeniably, the creative team succeeded in delivering a cult film that is often revisited.
 Producer Dino De Laurentiis, director John Guillermin, and screenwriter Lorenzo Semple, Jr. delivered a fine reimagining of the 1933 classic, a film that captivated audiences as the holiday movie release of the bicentennial year.

 The ape suit opus gets a little disjointed at times since the film’s tone shifts from serious-cum-scary to campy, over-the-top humor.
 The camp elements seem to be what critics despise, and understandable so.